RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Identification Performance of RiSi

 \subsection{Effect of Flattened Convolutions}

-Using flattened convolution in the decoder will serve as a `rectangularity' constraint, since it will effectively require the output features to have lower ranks.
-To show its effect, we trained a network on a dataset of 10k samples, replacing conventional convolutions with flattened convolutions.
-Compared to the vanilla DeepLab V3+ (showing 77\% accuracy), the proposed flattened network reaches 78.8\% validation accuracy, achieving 1.8\% enhancement.
-Note that we have used a two-channel version of RiSi to compare with the vanilla network (which is also two-channel based) for fairness.
+Using flattened convolution in the decoder serves as a `rectangularity' constraint.
+To show its effect, we trained a flattened version of DeepLab V3+ on 10k dataset, while using only two channels with I and Q components for a fair comparison with the two-channel-based vanilla network.
+Compared to vanilla DeepLab V3+ achieving 77\% accuracy, the flattened network reaches 78.8\% test accuracy, achieving +1.8\% enhancement.

-It is also important to visually examine the effect of flattened convolutions to make sure they truly achieve a more rectangular output.
-Fig. \ref{flatvsbaseline} shows the segmentation outputs of the two networks, where we can see that the flattened network provides noticeably more rectangular shapes.
-Hence, our idea of using flattened convolution layers is proven to be effective in controlling the shape of the segmentation output as well as enhancing the performance.
+It is also important to visually examine the effect of flattened filters in achieving a more rectangular output.
+Fig. \ref{flatvsbaseline} presents the outputs of the two networks, showing that the flattened network provides noticeably more rectangular shapes.